Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 - Obtain the required Crit from **Luck / Crit accessory pieces**.
 - For ocean weapon users, magic damage % / luck % / haste % / 6% mag boost during permafrost
 - For the **necklace**, aim for **Haste and Crit**.
+  - each '+' represent one source of flat % stat that you should try to get.

 ## Imagines